Braspberries, blueberry-stuffed raspberries, are a thing

 "Is it a coincidence that the blueberry fits inside the raspberry perfectly?
 I think not," Timberlake said as he assembled his own braspberry on Dec.
 5.

-Driscoll's tagged Timberlake in their product announcement, telling him to "be on the lookout in a grocery store near you."
+Driscoll's tagged Timberlake in their tweet, telling him to "be on the lookout in a grocery store near you."

 It's not immediately clear when braspberries will be available for purchase or where they will be sold.
-Driscoll's has not yet responded to a request for comment.